A Family of Pairwise Multi-Marginal Optimal Transports that Define a Generalized Metric: Definitions and setup

-To facilitate exposition, we state our main contributions for probability spaces with a sample finite space in $\X$, an event set $\sigma$-algebra which is the power set of the sample space, and a probability measure described by a probability mass function\ignore{, but they extend to more general settings}.
+\textbf{Probability spaces.} To facilitate exposition, we state our main contributions for probability spaces with a finite sample space in $\X$, an event set $\sigma$-algebra which is the power set of the sample space, and a probability measure described by a probability mass function\ignore{, but they extend to more general settings}.
 We refer to probability mass functions using bold letters, e.g. $\PI$, $\QI$, $\RI$, etc.